MysteryPancake/After-Effects-Fun/README.md

 const readY = parts[2]; // "hi"
 ```

-You can also delete variable names like so:
+You can delete variable names like so:

 ```javascript
 // Delete variable named "leak_5_hi"